John McCarthy (Gaelic footballer): Inter-county

 In the period 1974 to 1979, McCarthy won three All Ireland medals in 1974, 1976 and 1977.
 McCarthy was a crucial figure in these years particularly in the 1976 All-Ireland Senior Football Championship Final against old rivals Kerry as McCarthy struck for the first goal to set Dublin on their way to victory.
 He proved to be a real thorn in Kerry's side as he was also fouled for the penalty which led to Dublin's second goal.
 He repeated the dose against Kerry in the classic semi-final of 1977 when he plundered Dublin's first goal shortly after half time.
 In the final of 1977, McCarthy was part of a Dublin full forward line that amassed all but two of the team's two points in a tally of 5-12 against Armagh.

 Club

 Throughout his career he played for three clubs Garda, Na Fianna and Ballymun Kickhams.
 He is currently a selector with Ballymun Kickhams senior team, which won the 2009 Dublin SFL (bridging a 20-year gap).

 Personal

 MCCarthy was a Garda by profession based at Mountjoy and holds a unique record alongside Kerry's Aidan O'Mahony and Tom O'Sullivan within the force of being the only Gardaí to play in six successive All-Ireland finals.
 He retired from the Garda Síochána in 2005.

-McCarthy's son named James also became a senior footballer with Dublin, winning the All-Ireland Senior Football Championship on eight occasions.
+McCarthy's son named James also became a senior footballer with Dublin, winning the All-Ireland Senior Football Championship on nine occasions.